7B-Things/push-button-switch/docs/mechanical/clean_up_prints.md

 ![Counter Bore Hole with Extra Plastic In It](../images/mechanical_plastic_in_counter_bore.jpg)

-Most plastic strings are easy to remove with [Tweezers]{Qty:1}.
+Most plastic strings are easy to remove with [Tweezers]{Qty:1, Cat:Tool}.
 The string in the picture above can be removed by grabbing it with the tweezers and twisting.

 ## Non-Round Hole